BGR-EGHA/LSAT-Documentation/source/ANALYSIS/Analysis/AHP.rst

 You can write number < 1 as fractions in the pairwise comparison table, e.g. "1/7" get converted to 0.14285714286.

 LSAT supports AHP for raster datasets with up to 10 values.
-If you have a continous raster or a raster dataset with more unique values reclassify them first with the :doc:`Sensitivity Reclassification Widget</DATA/RasterTools/SensReclass>` or :doc:`Reclassify Widget</DATA/RasterTools/Reclassify>`.
+If you have a continuous raster or a raster dataset with more unique values reclassify them first with the :doc:`Sensitivity Reclassification Widget</DATA/RasterTools/SensReclass>` or :doc:`Reclassify Widget</DATA/RasterTools/Reclassify>`.